sekai-app/sekai-memobase/readme.md

 ### Single User Data

-> In MemoBase, all types of data are blobs to a user that can insert, get and delete:
+> In Memobase, all types of data are blobs to a user that can insert, get and delete:

 ```python
 messages = [